What is MDMA (XTC)?

 Despite protests by some members of the psychoanalytic community, it was classified controlled as a Schedule I (or Class A) drug in the US in 1985, although this did nothing to stem its rising tide of popularity as a street drug.

 Researchers believe that MDMA may relieve the pain and emotional distress of terminal cancer patients and speed the recovery of soldiers suffering from post-traumatic stress disorder.
-'Between 1977 and 1985, roughly half a million doses were administered for the treatment of depression, anxiety, rape-related trauma, and even schizophrenia,' reports Richard Doblin, a doctoral student at Harvard University who leads the Multi disciplinary Association for Psychedelic Research.
+'Between 1977 and 1985, roughly half a million doses were administered for the treatment of depression, anxiety, rape-related trauma, and even schizophrenia,' reports Richard Doblin, a doctoral student at Harvard University who leads the Multidisciplinary Association for Psychedelic Research.
 He charges that 'politics over science' stifled proper funding and recognition of MDMA research thereafter.

 What's more, he claims that in giving the signal for formal research on MDMA only now, the FDA has 'failed to recognize the successful results of the past.'
 So the drug must undergo 'lengthy and expensive testing in order to establish what we already know -- that MDMA is safe for clinical use.'

-Studies to establish basic human safety are now under way at the University of California at Los Angeles by psychiatrist Charles Grob, M.D.
+Studies to establish basic human safety are now underway at the University of California at Los Angeles by psychiatrist Charles Grob, M.D.
 The drug's effect on brain chemistry is also being examined.
 From the early nineties on studies have been focused on the abilities of MDMA to ease the anxiety of patients nearing death.
-Grob emphasizes that the aim of the treatment is in no way a physical cure to the disease.
+Grob emphasizes that the aim of the treatment is in no way a physical cure for the disease.
 It is aimed more at easing feelings of depression and anxiety as patients get closer to death, he says.

 MDMA has also proven to be helpful in treating persons suffering from post-traumatic stress disorder.
-Most research on this subject is under way in Switzerland, Spain, and Israel.
+Most research on this subject is underway in Switzerland, Spain, and Israel.
 The U.S., meanwhile, is hammering its science into armaments for the drug war.

 Because MDMA is so popular and because it goes well with dance parties, the demand for it usually exceeds supply--especially at any given location on any given night.
 This creates an opening for unscrupulous individuals to sell virtually anything as 'ecstasy'.
 While 'ecstasy' is the popular name for MDMA, the functional definition of ecstasy is any pill represented as MDMA on the street.
 Ecstasy pills are notoriously unreliable in content, more so than most other street drugs, and commonly contain either caffeine, ephedrine, amphetamines, MDA, MDE, DXM, or--in rare cases--DOB, and don't necessarily contain MDMA or any psychoactive.
 This problem has led to the development of simple MDMA testing kits that may help give the user a general sense of the content of a pill.
-In some countries you can test your pills at parties or agencies without consequences.
+In some countries, you can test your pills at parties or agencies without consequences.

 A recreative dose contains between 1 and 2 mg MDMA per kilo bodyweight.
 This means for someone who has 60 kilos the dose is between 60 and 120 mg MDMA.
 Good pills do, according to Erowid, contain 80 - 120 mg MDMA.